yaamurozturk/MWE-Pretokenizer-WEs/README.md

 # History of progress

 ##February & March :
--Creating bibliography about MWES:
+- Creating bibliography about MWES:
-    -> summaries for articles in "https://github.com/yaamurozturk/MultiWordExpressions_Bibliography"
+    - summaries for articles in "https://github.com/yaamurozturk/MultiWordExpressions_Bibliography"

-    -> Different definitions of MWEs.
+    - Different definitions of MWEs.

-    -> MWE categories in PARSEME
+    - MWE categories in PARSEME

-    -> Shared Tasks in PARSEME
+    - Shared Tasks in PARSEME

-    -> Specifically examining Turkish MWEs and noticing problems about lemmas.
+    - Specifically examining Turkish MWEs and noticing problems about lemmas.

 ##April & May :
     -> Fixing the issues in the Turkish corpus of PARSEME